 When the opportunity to review three of Smile Maker’s vibrators came up – I jumped at the chance.
 And it was mainly a jump for joy, after having a peruse of their website.
-With names like The Fireman, The Frenchman and The Tennis Coach, I wondered – if not now – when would I ever have the chance to sleep with such a wide range of professionals again?
+With names like The Firefighter, The French Lover and The Tennis Pro, I wondered – if not now – when would I ever have the chance to sleep with such a wide range of professionals again?

 Once I’d rescued my new ‘friends’ from their discrete BEAUTY BAY package, I realised they were in cute boxes covered with cool illustrations of the vibrators, even with little faces on.
 The packaging put me at ease – it was cute, nicely designed, and most importantly fun.
 Masturbation is meant to be just that – but I sometimes find that sex shops and toys can be quite intimidating, and often a lot of the toys look a bit – you know – much.
 They turn me firmly off, rather than doing the opposite.
 It might not be my first sex toy rodeo, but I still don’t want to buy something that looks like it’s going to hurt!
 But the Smile Makers toys almost looked like cutesy beauty products, unthreatening and inviting.
 The instructions were clear, and once I’d fiddled about with batteries for a moment, I was good to go.

 The aesthetics of the vibrators matched their packaging.
 I text a picture to my friend of the cutesy toys and she commented that I could leave them out on the side – no one would know they weren’t little sculptures and tchotchkes.

 I also liked that the Smile Maker vibrators don’t try and be various shades of ‘skin colour’, something kind of freaks me out when traditional toys try and ‘be’ the real thing.
 These toys look like art, not body parts.
 And with their pastel colours and intriguing shapes, my bedside drawer looks a whole lot more interesting.